Cupido alcetas: Distribution

 First described from Austria by Johann Centurius Hoffmannsegg in 1804, it occurs locally in southern and central Europe, Turkey, the Urals, southern Siberia and northern Kazakhstan.

 Habitat

 This species lives in flowery grassy places, bushy and damp areas and woodland clearings at an elevation of 50–1200 m above sea level.

 Description

 Cupido alcetas has a wingspan of 26–32 mm.
 In these small butterflies the upperside of the wings is blue-purple in males, brown in females (sexual dimorphism).
 The wing edge is black, with a white fringe.
 The underface of the wings is pale blue-gray, with a series of small black spots encircled with clearer blue.
 On the underside hindwings usually there is no orange.
 Sometimes it is present a single orange-colored anal spot that does not reach the marginal black spot.
 Close to the anal angle usually is present a thin, very short tail.

-This species is similar to the Short-tailed blue (Everes argiades) and to the Holly blue (Celastrina argiolus).
+This species is similar to the Short-tailed blue (Cupido argiades) and (less so) to the Holly blue (Celastrina argiolus).